 I bet you have heard that before!
 But what does it really mean?
-Rather than trying to explain, I would like you to practise the warm-up sequence and then sit still for a few minutes.
+Rather than trying to explain, I would like you to practise the warm-up sequence from the Yoga for MS program and then sit still for a few minutes.

 Close your eyes.
 Don’t try to control your breath.
 Just sit and focus your attention within.
 Become aware of your body, scan it.
 How does it feel?
 Scan your whole body: your legs, your hips, your torso, your shoulders and neck.
 Is there any tension anywhere?
 Can you feel what your body needs?
 Can you feel what your body wants?
 Does your chest want to expand and take a deeper breath it?
 How is your energy level?
 Are you stressed or anxious?

-Then you can decide which sequence to do: Managing MS fatigue, Balance & Coordination, Stress Relief or Strengthening before doing the relaxation.
+Then you can decide which sequence to do before doing the relaxation:

 And remember that “No pain no gain” is wrong!
 You should not feel any pain.
 If you do, come out of the pose.
 Feeling a stretch is fine of course but you should never feel pain.

 The aim is not to be able to do this or that pose!
 Of course it is nice and it feels good to realise “woah, I can do the wheel!”
 It is of great benefit for the self-confidence.
 However, as stressed in Patanjali’s Yoga Sutra, the aim should be to find stability and pleasure in the pose.

 My teacher in India once told us that to become a Great Yogi you should be able to hold the same pose for 3h48, finding stability and pleasure!

 No worry, you don’t have to hold the pose for that long.
 I don’t know anybody who does 😉 But please try to hold and relax in the pose, as much as possible.